sensordeck/atlas-docs/docs/dsil-sdk.md

 3. re-establishes the telemetry stream
 4. restores the Atlas timing reference

-Reconnection and time-base recovery typically occur within **<100 ms of device re-enumeration**.
+Reconnection and time-base recovery typically occur within 100 ms of device re-enumeration.

 This behavior ensures DSIL continues operating in real robotics environments where USB devices may reset or briefly disconnect during operation.